September 7, 2022

 “One very important part of development is urbanization—the fact that people move to cities and their lives become better as a result,” Nagy said.
 “Cutting back on trade can actually risk cutting back on that development.”

-Please share your feedback by taking this quick survey.
+Please share your feedback by taking this

 It should only take a minute or two.